Namikawa Yasuyuki

 Namikawa Yasuyuki’s work is astounding and has maintained its popularity and value throughout the last century.
 This is due, in a large part, to the way it embodies the combination of Western and Japanese science and art.
 However, detailed research on Meiji history is not necessary to appreciate the brilliance of an object like the Wisteria Vase.
 The immersive nature of Namikawa’s work takes a viewer in, regardless of their previous knowledge of Japanese art history.
 You see the vase and suddenly you are walking down a wisteria lined path on a humid summer night, the moon lighting your way and perfectly highlighting the delicate pink and purple petals.
 The sweet and powerful scent of the flowers drifts through the warm air and guides you home, or to the nearest sake house.

-If you have Namikawa Yasuyuki cloisonné you wish to have appraised or sold please contact us at here or 612.440.6985.
+If you have Namikawa Yasuyuki cloisonné you wish to have appraised or sold please get in touch for a free auction estimate.